PX4/PX4-user_guide/en/getting_started/flight_modes.md

 As soon as you release the control sticks they will return to the center deadzone.
 This will turn off the motors and center the wheels/rudder.
-There is no active braking, so the vehicle may continue to move until its momentum dissipates (and for a boat, continue to drift).
+There is no active braking, so the vehicle may continue to move until its momentum dissipates.

 ### Mission Mode (UGV)